“i WeNt tO lAw ScHoOL bEcAusE i SuCk aT mAth LOL”

 Your raw MBE score (how many you got correct) is also converted to a 2000-point scaled score using a formula unique to that exam.
 This conversion is determined by the NCBE and is no longer published.
 Here’s one example from many years ago.

+Here are example score reports that show you how raw written scores translate into scaled scores.
 If you’re wondering how many MBE questions you got right, you can see some examples of combinations of MBE percentiles here to see what it would look like as a scaled score.

 There is no linear conversion for either the essays or the MBE.
 Scoring 1350 out of 2000 doesn’t mean you got 67.5% correct.
 Leave the exact formulation of the conversion to the statisticians, and stop trying to extrapolate with “quick maths.”